octoblu/alexa-service/README.md

     - github.com
     - octoblu.com
   1. No scope needs to be set
-  1. Set the Authorization Grant Type to "Auth Code Grant"
+  1. Set the Authorization Grant Type to "Implicit Grant"
-  1. Set the Access Token URI to "https://oauth.octoblu.com/access_token"
-  1. Set the Client Secret to the Token of the Oauth Device
-  1. Set the Client Authentication Scheme to "HTTP Basic"
   1. Set the terms to "https://app.octoblu.com/terms" or your own terms.
 1. **SSL Certificate**
   1. Select the option, "My development endpoint has a certificate from a trusted certificate authority"